Support services for victims of crime

 There are several organisations that offer support services to victims of crime and their families in Ireland.
 They can provide emotional and practical support, give information about your rights as a victim, represent your interests and raise public awareness about victim issues.

-The following are some of the specialist services that are provided.
+The following are some of the services available:

-Advocates for Victims of Homicide (AdVIC) provides support for families and friends of the victims of murder or manslaughter.
-It provides information and assistance, including referral to appropriate services.
-It also provides a counseling service.
-Further information is available on the AdVIC website.
+Advocates for Victims of Homicide (AdVIC) provides support for families and friends of victims of murder or manslaughter.
+It provides information and assistance and can refer you to appropriate specialist services.
+It also provides a counselling service and runs bereavement support groups in Dublin, Cork and Limerick.
+Further information is available on advic.ie.

 Rape Crisis Centres provide support to victims of rape and all forms of sexual violence.
 Rape Crisis Network Ireland (RCNI) is the representative body for Rape Crisis Centres.
-It has published a range of publications including, Guide to the legal process for survivors of sexual violence (pdf) and Legal information pack for practitioners advising survivors of sexual violence (pdf).
-RCNI has also developed a website, rapecrisishelp.ie, where you can find information on the support and choices available to survivors of sexual violence.
+Its publications include a Guide to the legal process for survivors of sexual violence (pdf) and a Legal information pack for practitioners advising survivors of sexual violence (pdf).
+RCNI has also developed a website, rapecrisishelp.ie, where you can find information on the supports and choices available to survivors of sexual violence.

-The Irish Tourist Assistance Service (ITAS) provides support and assistance to visitors to Ireland who are victims of crime through such things as access to telephone and email facilities, interpreting and contacting embassies, Gardaí and other agencies.
-Further information is available on the ITAS website.
+The Irish Tourist Assistance Service (ITAS) provides support and assistance for visitors to Ireland who are victims of crime.
+It can help you to access emergency travel documents, make travel arrangements, contact family and friends, and liaise with the Gardaí and other agencies.
+Further information is available on itas.ie.